hmslima/sambahsacompletegrammar/sambahsa-en.md

-Adverbs of quality like “baygh” and “pior” may behave like adjectives when they refer to a substantive, they may have (it’s not compulsory) a declesional final, but as an adverb (with the possible adjunction of the -ye) when they refer to an attributive adjective.
+Adverbs of quality like “baygh” and “pior” may behave like adjectives when they refer to a substantive, they may have (it’s not compulsory) a declensional final, but as an adverb (with the possible adjunction of the -ye) when they refer to an attributive adjective.

 **Piora kowpic chifans sont vierdnic pro sieune –** too many copious meals are harmful for health